impel-intelligence/dippy-bittensor-subnet/README.md

 ### 1. Main Application
 - `neurons/` - Core neural network components
-  - `miner.py` - Mining node implementation
+  - `miner.py` - Miner code for submitting a model to the bittensor network
   - `validator.py` - Validation node implementation
-  - `model_queue.py` - Queue management for model processing
+  - `model_queue.py` - Queue management for model processing (for internal use)

-### 2. Model Management
+### 2. LLM Scoring
-- `model/` - Model-related functionality
-  - `data.py` - Data structures and model definitions
-  - `scores.py` - Scoring system implementation

-### 3. Worker API (for internal use)
-- `wokrer_api/` - API for model validation.
-Only validators and subnet operators require usage of this API.
-Miners do not need to set this up in 99% of cases
+- `scoring/` - All code that determines the scoring for an LLM lives here

-### 4. Utilities
+### 3. Utilities
 - `utilities/` - Common utility functions
   - `repo_details.py` - Repository management utilities
   - `validation_utils.py` - Validation helper functions

-### 5. Documentation
+### 4. Documentation
 - `docs/` - Project documentation
   - `miner.md` - Miner setup and usage guide
   - `validator.md` - Validator setup and usage guide
   - `FAQ.md` - Frequently asked questions

-## Configuration Files
-- `pyproject.toml` - Project metadata and dependencies
-- `requirements.txt` - Main project dependencies
+  - `llm_scoring.md` - LLM Scoring criteria

-- `requirements.api.txt` - Worker API dependencies
+### 5. Worker API (for internal use)
-- `requirements.miner.txt` - Miner-specific dependencies
-- `requirements.eval.txt` - Evaluation-specific dependencies used for docker based evaluation
-- `min_compute.yml` - Minimum compute requirements specification
+- `wokrer_api/` - API for model validation.
+Only validators and subnet operators require usage of this API.
+Miners do not need to set this up in 99% of cases

 ## Docker Configuration
 - `evaluator.Dockerfile` - Docker configuration for evaluator (scoring worker)